Cycling Thailand – Ultimate Guide & 2 SAUCY Itineraries

 Thailand has many small restaurants where to enjoy more-less authentic Thai food, those restaurants are cheap enough at about 2$ for a pad thai and 3/4$ for a curry.
 Restaurants might be very slow in serving you (even one hour), so think twice if stopping for lunch if you still have a long way to go.
 Restaurants outside the main tourist center close pretty early, about 5 to 6 pm.

-Like in all Southeast Asian countries the real treat for those pedaling in Thailand is fresh tropical fruit.
-Mangoes, bananas, watermelon, dragonfruit, mangosteen, rambutan, coconut and many more kinds of fruit are easy to find, often sold along the road by street vendors and small stalls.
+Like in all Southeast Asian countries, the real treat for those pedaling in Thailand is fresh tropical fruit.
+Mangoes, bananas, watermelon, dragonfruit, mangosteen, rambutan, coconut, and many more kinds of fruit are easy to find, often sold along the road by street vendors and small stalls.
 Smoothies are great for a stopover during a hot day.

 bicycle touring southern thailand

 Southern Thailand is mostly flat, a narrow strip of land covered by rubber plantations.
-Not many alternative roads available, besides some short detours towards the coast.
+Not many alternative roads are available, besides some short detours towards the coast.

 Both these roads can be easily and safely cycled, although they are certainly not the most pleasant in the world.

-Those two lanes not rarely turn into four, a real highway, but you’ll still be allowed to cycle and the shoulder wouldn’t change.
+Those two lanes rarely turn into four, a real highway, but you’ll still be allowed to cycle and the shoulder wouldn’t change.

 The southwestern region from Songkhla to Surat Thani has a nicer coastal route, the 408, which is what we actually cycled.
-Occasional beautiful beaches, quiet Buddhist temples, and a relatively low tourism-impact.
+Occasional beautiful beaches, quiet Buddhist temples, and a relatively low tourism impact.

 From Surat Thani, you can catch the ferries to two of the most famous Thai islands, Koh Phangan and Koh Samui.